New Lost City Ramblers

 The New Lost City Ramblers, or NLCR, was an American contemporary old-time string band that formed in New York City in 1958 during the folk revival.
 Mike Seeger, John Cohen and Tom Paley were its founding members.
 Tracy Schwarz replaced Paley, who left the group in 1962.
-Seeger died of cancer in 2009, Paley died in 2017, and Cohen died in 2019.
+Seeger died of cancer in 2009, Paley died in 2017, Cohen died in 2019, and Schwarz died in 2025.
 NLCR participated in the old-time music revival, and directly influenced many later musicians.

 Career

 The Ramblers distinguished themselves by focusing on the traditional playing styles they heard on old 78rpm records of musicians recorded during the 1920s and 1930s, many of whom had earlier appeared on the Anthology of American Folk Music.
 The New Lost City Ramblers refused to "sanitize" these southern sounds as did other folk groups of the time, such as the Weavers or Kingston Trio.
 Instead, the Ramblers have always strived for an authentic sound.
 However, the Ramblers did not merely copy the old recordings that inspired them.
 Rather, they would use the various old-time styles they encountered while at the same time not becoming slaves to imitation.